ilikescience/mhs11/src/assets/writing/album-art.md

 Album art was born.

-{% image "/images/albumart-5.jpg" "" "Steinweiss' cover art for Columbia's <i>Smash Song Hits by Rodgers & Hart</i>" "via <a target='_blank' rel='noopener' href='https://rateyourmusic.com/release/album/richard-rodgers/smash-song-hits-by-rodgers-and-hart/'>RateYourMusic</a>" %}
+{% image "/images/albumart-5.jpg" "An album cover featuring a photo of a marquee superimposed with text" "Steinweiss' cover art for Columbia's <i>Smash Song Hits by Rodgers & Hart</i>" "via <a target='_blank' rel='noopener' href='https://rateyourmusic.com/release/album/richard-rodgers/smash-song-hits-by-rodgers-and-hart/'>RateYourMusic</a>" %}

 Steinweiss would go on to design hundreds of covers for Columbia from 1940 to 1945\.
 His methodology was rigorous; the covers went beyond nice pictures to be visual representations of the music itself.
 Before most people owned a TV set, Steinweiss’s album covers were affordable multi-sensory entertainment.
 Looking at the album cover and listening to the music created an experience that was more than the sum of its parts.